mafshari64/picongpu/docs/source/usage/plugins/binningPlugin.rst

 .. doxygenclass:: picongpu::plugins::binning::BinningCreator
     :members: addBinner

-A most important parts of defining a binning are the axes (the axes of the histogram which define the bins) and the deposited quantity (the quantity to be binned).
+The most important parts of defining a binning are the axes (the axes of the histogram which define the bins) and the deposited quantity (the quantity to be binned).
 Both of these are described using the "Functor Description".